vimc/montagu-py/README.md

 ## Publishing

-This repository is published to [PyPI](https://pypi.org/).
+This repository is published to [PyPI](https://pypi.org/project/montagu).

 Building and publishing is done manually, with local sources.

+Publishing configuration can be found in `setup.py`, and any classe, methods etc which should be accessible to users of the package must be added to `montagu/__init__.py`.
+Remember to increment `version` before publishing a new build.

+To publish a new version:
+1. Delete the following folders: `.eggs`, `build`, `dist`, `montagu.egg-info`.
+1. Build the package with: `python3 setup.py sdist bdist_wheel`
+1. Publish with: `python3 -m twine upload dist/*`

+To use the MontaguAPI class as a client of the package, include `montagu` in your `requirements.txt`.
+Import with `import montagu`, and instantiate the API class with `montagu.MontaguAPI(url, username, password)`

 See general instructions for publishing Python packages [here](https://packaging.python.org/tutorials/packaging-projects/).

-Publishing configuration can be found in `setup.py`.
-Remember to increment `version` when publishing a new build.

 Some troubleshooting tips for publishing Python packages can be found in the [consellations repo](https://github.com/reside-ic/constellation/blob/master/publish.md).